CatsIllustrated - BY THE NUMBERS: The Blue-White Game

 27:21 - A net positive assist-to-turnover ratio between the two squads.

-51/50 - No, not a Van Halen album under Sammy Hagar, but the respective field-goal percentage of both teams on a decent overall shooting night for the Cats.
+51/50 - No, not a Van Halen album with Sammy Hagar, but the respective field-goal percentage of both teams on a decent overall shooting night for the Cats.